acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 In order to minimize changes to existing code bases, the OODT+RabbitMQ architecture can be setup with a WM Proxy, which intercepts requests from ordinary WM clients and sends messages to the RMQ server (effectively acting as the RabbitMQ message producer).
 To do so:

-* Starts the RMQ server container, as described above
+* Starts the RMQ server container, as described above.

 * Inside each WM container, start the WM listening on port 8001 (instead of the default 9001).
 This can be done by overriding the WM start-up script $OODT_HOME/cas-workflow/bin/wmgr.

-* Inside each WM container, start teh WMP listening on port 9001 on all host addresses (see example in conf/supervisord-proxy.conf:
+* Inside each WM container, start the WMP listening on port 9001 on all host addresses (see example in conf/supervisord-proxy.conf):

   python workflow_manager_proxy.py "" 9001

 * Inside each WM container, start a RMQ "message consumer", as described above, but this time sending workflow requests to localhost:8001.
 This can be done by defining the following environment variable inside the WM container:

   export PROXIED_WORKFLOW_URL=http://localhost:8001/

+No changes are needed for the WM clients: they can continue to send their workflow requets to the WORKFLOW_URL (which can be http://oodt-wmgr:9001 or http://localhost:9001) as before.